DT Food/Textiles

 They will be able to understand the source, seasonality and characteristics of a broad range of ingredients

-In DT Food, we aim to:
+In Food & Nutrition, we aim to:

 • Become confident and competent in the food room.